 Your eye is made up of rounded spheres and partial spheres that enable your eye to focus light on a single point of your retina.
 However, if the sphere of your cornea or natural lens is distorted, you develop a refractive error called astigmatism.
-At his practice in Bellflower and South Pasadena, California, board-certified ophthalmologist Mitchell C. Latter, MD, diagnoses astigmatism during comprehensive eye exams and provides corrective lenses and surgeries to correct your vision.
+At his practice in South Pasadena, California, board-certified ophthalmologist Mitchell C. Latter, MD, diagnoses astigmatism during comprehensive eye exams and provides corrective lenses and surgeries to correct your vision.
 If you’ve noticed that your sight is blurry, call or schedule an eye exam online today.

 What is astigmatism?